8 beatitudes explained by bees attitudes and Little Pot.

 hi, I'm Dawn

+Are you ready to Learn a lot from the Little Pot?
 My book characters and I are here to help you sprout fruitful life stories!
-Together we’ll make sure the little people in your life understand how to have a relationship with their creator.
-I can’t wait for you to join me on this fruit-bearing journey! ๐Ÿชด
+Together we’ll produce the fruit of the Spirit and strengthen our relationship with the Potter.
+I can’t wait for you to join me on this fruit-bearing journey! 🪴

 Ready to be a fruit-bearing vessel?